joshchew24/notes/FNH 355/Week 8 Async.md

 - lack of hygiene increases the spread of disease
 ## Now what?
 - govenrment programs can establish programs and support people in these areas to build clean water supplies and sanitation facilities
-- education and social pressures on proper sanitation and hygiene
+- better education on proper sanitation and hygiene
--